RobinEdens/MSUM-CSIS340-Group-Project/README.md

 Customers must be able to add items to a cart, change quantity of items, and remove an item from the cart Employees must be able to look up a customer's order via order number and customer information.
 A search function for customers to easily find specific products.
-Non-Functional
+Non-Functional:

-Employees must have a different login than a normal customer, will have different experience than customer.
+-Employees must have a different login than a normal customer, will have different experience than customer.
-Compatibility with a wide range of devices and browsers.
+-Compatibility with a wide range of devices and browsers.
-Fast and responsive site performance, even during peak traffic times.
+-Fast and responsive site performance, even during peak traffic times.
 Non-Requirements:

-Physical store locations
+-Physical store locations
-In-person customer support
+-In-person customer support
-Cash-based payment options
+-Cash-based payment options